• Skip to main content

 Looking for cheap, easy, DIY decor for a Grinch party?We are sharing lots of tips and tricks to do a large scale party on a budget. !

-We set all the tables with long sheets of bright colored wrapping paper, alternating the colors of plates, utensils, and napkins.
+We set all the tables with long sheets of bright-colored wrapping paper, alternating the colors of plates, utensils, and napkins.
 If you have to buy paper goods, you might as well make them cute!
 And I love how this “Grinch Pop” printable turned out.

-What’s a party without a fun photo booth?
-A photo booth is an inexpensive way to get people into the party and have a fun activity!
-Everyone loves it!
 Simply make a backdrop, print off some fun props, and let people do their thing.
 It’s even more fun if you know a photographer with a nice camera.
 Everyone gets great quality photos of their family to remember the awesome party.
+It was a big hit!

 Heather M. and Jessica B. were in charge of the photo booth.
 Heather took the photos (including all the ones I’m sharing in this post) and Jessica helped with the decorating and props.
 Here are a few of my favorite photo booth pics!